rdparker/dotfiles/.home_files/README.md

 It is up to the user to merge files which differ, to check in the merged files, and to push the changes to the original repository.

+There are more details in [dotfiles.org](file:dotfiles.org) from when I updated my configuration to use a bare repository.